I can't define what "post-modernism" is, however I realized that I can try to describe it, that is, describe life and trends of post-modern world.

 Abundance of information - everyone can access information on the very complicated matters almost instantly.
 However, that changes nothing.
 Knowledge and wisdom is still as inaccessible as they were.
 All the available information provides no tips, no hope, no ideas.

-Communal schizophrenia, by this I mean that we live in a world that doesn’t seem real, but more like "Alice in Wonderland".
-E.g. chritistian conservative parties promote anti-Christian values, liberal politicians deploy drone attacks.
+Communal schizophrenia, by which I mean that we live in a world that doesn't seem real, but more like "Alice in Wonderland".
+E.g. Christian conservative parties promote anti-Christian values, liberal politicians deploy drone attacks.
 Laws and legal acts get beautiful names that actually do opposite thing.

 Continuing globalization - archetypes of issues and politicians that we have in one country are very similar to the other countries.